 Inala Jurassic Garden and Nature Museum, Bruny Island.

+For much of her life, Tonia Cochran, founder of Inala Nature Tours, has travelled Australia and further afield collecting shells, fossils, minerals and other fascinating artefacts of the natural world.
+Thoughtfully presented, this collection showcases many beautiful and rare objects.
+There are strong connections between the Nature Museum and Jurassic Garden, many of the ancient fossils on display also feature as living versions just outside in the Garden.
 Entry to the Jurassic Garden also gains admittance to the adjacent Inala Museum.
-For much of her life, Tonia Cochran, founder of Inala Nature Tours, has travelled Australia and further afield collecting shells, fossils, minerals and other fascinating artefacts of the natural world.
-The Nature Museum houses her collection.
-There are strong connections between the Nature Museum and Jurassic Garden, with many of the ancient fossils on display also featuring as living versions just outside in the Garden.

 Entry: $10 adults and $5 children.